mdesco18/361csc/a2/README.md

 Project: CSC361 P2
 Student: V00847029 mdesco18@uvic.ca

-This python program is designed to parse and track the TCP states from a packet capture file
+This python program is designed to parse and track the TCP states from a packet capture file.

 This program uses module pypacker created by mike01.